Welcome to EYFS at Whitgreave

 - Creating and Thinking Critically

-Within EYFS at Whitgreave we currently have provision for children aged 2 – 5 years old and offer tailored and exciting learning opportunities for all children depending upon their age and stage of development.
-We have three separate rooms 2’s, Nursery and Reception.
+Within EYFS at Whitgreave we currently have provision for children aged 3 – 5 years old and offer tailored and exciting learning opportunities for all children depending upon their age and stage of development.
+We have two separate rooms – Nursery and Reception.
 Children access the correct provision for their age group.

 Our Reception classes are two-form entry, meaning we can have 60 children on roll in our two classes.
 Within the Reception unit children will complete their daily sessions in smaller ‘Key –Groups’ and will be allocated a Key-Group Leader to enable them to build effective relationships.